Dreaght/gpu-screen-recorder-ui/README.md

 # GPU Screen Recorder UI
 A fullscreen overlay UI for [GPU Screen Recorder](https://git.dec05eba.com/gpu-screen-recorder/about/) in the style of ShadowPlay.\
-The application is currently primarly designed for X11 but it can run on Wayland as well through XWayland, with some caveats because of Wayland limitations.\
+The application is currently primarly designed for X11 but it can run on Wayland as well through XWayland, with some caveats because of Wayland limitations.
-Note: This software is still in early alpha.
-Expect bugs, and please report any if you experience them.
-Some are already known, but it doesn't hurt to report them anyways.\
-You can report an issue by emailing the issue to dec05eba@protonmail.com.

 # Usage
 Run `gsr-ui` and press `Left Alt+Z` to show/hide the UI.
 You can start the overlay UI at system startup by running `systemctl enable --now --user gpu-screen-recorder-ui`.